learn-co-curriculum/common-questions-you-ll-encounter/README.md

 ### [**Question Type**: Learn/IDE/Workflow Issue ](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#1-learnideworkflow-issues)
 **What is it**: Problems with the platform and workflow (lights/IDE/empty cloned directory/billing/etc)

 **Resolution**: Solve the problem for the student or if they can keep moving on in the curriculum, tell them to just keep going.
 Report a bug if needed, but get the student to move on if possible.

 ### [**Question Type**: Lab tests aren’t running](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#2-lab-tests-dont-run)
 **What is it**: Environment or syntax errors or program breaks when running tests

 **Resolution**: For environment errors, solve the problem for the student.
 For syntax errors, use teaching strategies to get students to debug themselves.

 ### [**Question Type**: Lab tests run but students are getting failures](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#3-tests-run-but-student-gets-error-messages-they-dont-know-how-to-fix)
 **What is it**: Pretty self-explanatory from above title

 **Resolution**: Use the Socratic method and other teaching strategies to get students to debug the failures.

 ### [**Question Type**: Conceptual](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#4-conceptual-questions)
 **What is it**: Students have trouble with larger concepts beyond a test failure

 **Resolution**: Document this in the student’s admin page and escalate if the same issue has already been noted.
 You can try and solve the student’s issue through a very comprehensive walkthrough of the concept.

 ### [**Question Type**: Unsupported](https://github.com/flatiron-labs/learn-support/blob/master/common-learn-questions.md#5-unsupported)
 **What is it**: We won't support these types of questions.
-Primarily these will be questions students have on assessments **Resolution**: Be kind and tell them that we can't support the question, if it's an assessment, let them know to schedule a 1:1 with a portfolio support coach and hand out this [link](https://theflatironschool.typeform.com/to/UUhrc7)
+Primarily these will be questions students have on assessments.

+**Resolution**: Be kind and tell them that we can't support the question, if it's an assessment, let them know to schedule a 1:1 with a portfolio support coach and hand out this [link](https://theflatironschool.typeform.com/to/UUhrc7)

 ---